-Field research data around the globe, from the Blue Mountains in NSW to remote villages in Cameroon, is being digitally captured, organised and analysed thanks to the Field Acquired Information Management Systems (FAIMS) Mobile platform.
+Field research data around the globe, from the Blue Mountains in New South Wales to remote villages in Cameroon, is being digitally captured, organised and analysed thanks to the Field Acquired Information Management Systems (FAIMS) Mobile platform.

 Launched in 2012, FAIMS Mobile is a world-class, open-source platform for producing custom electronic notebooks for data collection in diverse field situations.
-FAIMS was originally funded by Nectar, one of the three NCRIS projects that became ARDC, and has seen continuous improvements for almost 10 years.
+FAIMS was originally funded by Nectar, one of the three NCRIS facilities that became ARDC, and has seen continuous improvements for 10 years.

 Since its launch, FAIMS Mobile has been used: